-THE LOVE OF BOOKS: THE PHILOBIBLON OF RICHARD DE BURY
+THE KING'S CLASSICS.
+THE LOVE OF BOOKS: THE PHILOBIBLON OF RICHARD DE BURY.
+NEWLY TRANSLATED INTO ENGLISH BY E. C. THOMAS.
 Published @ 2017 Trieste Publishing Pty Ltd

-ISBN 9780649640003
+ISBN 9780649640232

-The Love of Books: The Philobiblon of Richard de Bury by Richard de Bury & E. C. Thomas
+The King's Classics.
+The Love of Books: The Philobiblon of Richard de Bury.
+Newly Translated into English by E. C. Thomas. by Richard de Bury & E. C. Thomas